Marino Sato: 2022

 Sato remained in the series in 2022, this time joining Virtuosi Racing alongside Jack Doohan.
 A point-less opening weekend in Bahrain was followed up by his first points finish of the year, as Sato ended up eighth in the sprint race at Jeddah, after which he praised the team for the strong pace.
-After a pair of rounds that failed to yield any points, the Japanese driver broke his duck in Monaco, and managed to finish eighth in the subsequent feature race in Baku, having managed to steer clear of trouble in a race of attrition.
+After a pair of rounds that failed to yield any points, the Japanese driver managed to score a point in Monaco with a tenth place finish, and managed to finish eighth in the subsequent feature race in Baku, having managed to steer clear of trouble in a race of attrition.
 The following rounds brought with them a heap of bad luck, with Sato experiencing multiple mechanical issues, as well as having a wheel falling off after a pit stop in Zandvoort, a race in which he had fought for points.
 Having failed to score points in the second half of the season, the Japanese driver finished 22nd in the drivers' standings.

 Sato was replaced by Amaury Cordeel at Virtuosi for the 2023 season.